magepages/mpdocs/docs/mass-product-actions/index.md

 #### 2.3.
 Update Category

 - Admin can perform **Update Category** for one or multiple order by clicking on **order ID**
-- In case Admin wants to do mass action for all order, click **Select All**, the system will auto select all created orders.
+- In case Admin wants to do mass action for all order, click **Select All**, the system will auto-select all created orders.
   - Click **Select All on This Page**, the system will select all orders displayed on the grid.

 - After selecting the order, Admin click **Action** and select **Update Category**.
-The system will display popup for admin to perform the action
+The system will display a popup for admin to perform the action

 ![Imgur](https://i.imgur.com/iCFafpJ.png)